British Battleships of World War One (Hardback)

 I have to start out by saying that it is a magnificent book: It is in hardcover, printed in a large format on high quality paper, and has over 350 stunning pages with many beautiful and interesting photographs and design drawings.
 It the kind of book people who love book – just find very attractive and cherish owning.Navy Fiction.com

 That said, this is also a great treat from a content point of view.
 R. A. Burt has researched the design, construction and service histories of British battleships for many years, and has an outstanding collection of photographs of these ships.
 Burt is an extremely accomplished draftsman and illustrator, who lives in England.
 In this book, he shares amazing photos from his exhaustive collection.
 Along with the complete technical history of British capital ship design and construction during the era that is often referred to as the dreadnought era – back when the biggest ships were also the most powerful ships.

 The text is well researched and well written and full of interesting and intriguing detail.
 It is a marvellous collection of information.
 There are also some comparisons to foreign ships and some quite interesting analyses that shed light on the issue of the relative strengths of the various Navies in WW1.
 British Battleships of World War One is a great book to read stunning to look at, and at a magnificent book to own.

 The Dreadnought capital ships up to the Courageous – class – their history, detailed technical background, many fine line drawing and photographs.Naval- History

 This book is destined to become one o the primary reference works on the capital ships of the British Fleet during World War 1.
-It has a relatively short introduction and then the real work... [read full review]Dr Stuart Blank, Military Archive Research
+It has a relatively short introduction and then the real work of merit starts.
+The author has listed all the classes of British battleships and then gives each of them expert attention.Dr Stuart Blank, Military Archive Research